echolevel/AmigaPal/README.md

 Features:
 ---------

-* Built with Electron, so should run on MacOS, Windows and Linux
+* Built with Electron, so should run on MacOS, Windows and Linux.
 * Drag and drop files to load, or load an entire directory for batch conversion to 8SVX or WAV
 * Supports PCM WAV, MP3, AAC, OGG, and FLAC as source audio files
 * Waveform display and preview player for selecting time ranges to which the output will be trimmed